duniter/duniter/doc/Protocol.md

 #### Compact format

-A transaction may be described under a more compact format, to be used under [Block](#block) document.
-General format is:
+A transaction may be described with a more compact format, to be used in a [Block](#block) document.
+The general format is:

     TX:VERSION:NB_ISSUERS:NB_INPUTS:NB_UNLOCKS:NB_OUTPUTS:HAS_COMMENT:LOCKTIME
     BLOCKSTAMP